-getter is the python function (not a Variable) that performs the actual transformation of data.
+getter is a Python function (not a Variable) that performs the actual transformation of data.
 It must accept data and return data without context.

 Other variable's attributes can be passed as keyword arguments.
-Examples include latex\name, unit (like cm or keV), range, etc.
+Examples include latex_name, unit (like cm or keV), range, etc.

 type is the type of the variable.
-It depends on your application, examples are 'coordinate' or 'particle\type'.
-It has a special meaning: if present, its value is added to variable's context as a key with variable's name (see example for this module).
-Thus variable type's data is preserved during composition of different types.
+It depends on your application, examples could be "coordinate" or "particle".
+It has a special meaning: if present, its value is added to variable's context as a key with the context of this variable (see the example for this module).
+It is recommended to set the type, otherwise variable's data will be lost after composition of variables.